-- Peer on peer abuse: Peer-on-peer abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between children and within children's relationships (both intimate and non-intimate).
-Peer-on-peer abuse can take various forms, including: serious bullying (including cyber-bullying), relationship abuse, domestic violence, child sexual exploitation, youth and serious youth violence, harmful sexual behaviour, and/or gender- based violence.
-Abuse by peers could take the forms of upskirting, banter and online abuse.
-In line with the guidance a separate Peer on Peer abuse policy is in place and available in the staff handbook.
-Staff are required to re-read this policy whenever an update is issued. - Harassment: As a school, we recognise that the culture of sexual harassment must change as stated in the Ofsted review in June 2021.
+• Child on Child abuse: Child on Child abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between children and within children's relationships (both intimate and non-intimate).
+Child on Child abuse can take various forms, including: serious bullying (including cyber-bullying), relationship abuse, domestic violence, child sexual exploitation, youth and serious youth violence, harmful sexual behaviour, and/or gender-based violence.
+Abuse by children could take the forms of upskirting, banter and online abuse.
+In line with the guidance a separate Child on Child Abuse policy is in place and available in the staff handbook.
+Staff are required to re-read this policy whenever an update is issued.

+- Harassment: As a school, we recognise that the culture of sexual harassment must change as stated in the Ofsted review in June 2021.
 We want to create a culture where every single member of the school community can challenge unacceptable behaviour as well as knowing that any incident of harassment will be taken seriously.
-To that end, a QR coded poster is displayed around the school whereby any member of the school community can immediately report any type of harassment. - Children missing from education: see separate policy in the staff handbook. - Child sexual exploitation (CSE): Child Sexual Exploitation is a form of child sexual abuse.
+To that end, a QR coded poster is displayed around the school whereby any member of the school community can immediately report any type of harassment. - Children missing from education: see separate policy in the staff handbook. - Children Absent from Education: Children absent from education is different from children missing from education.
+Children absent from education are still on roll at a school however are not attending for various reasons.
+Children missing from education are not on roll at a school. - Child sexual exploitation (CSE): Child Sexual Exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child Sexual Exploitation does not always involve physical contact; it can also occur through the use of technology.
 (Statutory Definition DfE February 2017).